The How and Why Pet Preparedness is so important.

 - Nylon collars can melt in extreme heat!
 Leather is better!

-- Plastic water bottles have an expiration date?
-Usually, between 1 and 2 years the plastic will start to deteriorate and contaminate the drinking water.
+- Plastic water bottles have an expiration date!
+Usually only a 1-year shelf live before the plastic will start to deteriorate and contaminate the drinking water.
 Best to use emergency drinking water for you and your pets that have a 5-year shelf life.